 Siddhartha Sikdar works on novel imaging methods to understand interactions between sensorimotor, musculoskeletal, and cardiovascular systems, with applications in a number of clinical conditions of major public health significance, such as chronic pain, stroke, spinal cord injury, and amputation.
 Sikdar has ongoing funded projects with Brajesh Lal at the VA Medical Center in Baltimore, Nitin Sharma at the University of Pittsburgh, and Alexander Dromerick at the National Rehabilitation Hospital.
 He has active collaborations with investigators at a number of other institutions including the National Institutes of Health.

 Juan Raul Cebral uses image-based patient-specific computational modeling to study cerebral aneurysms and stroke with the objective of improving the management of patients with these diseases, as well as improving medical devices and procedures used to treat these patients.
-Cebral collaborates with researchers with the University of Pittsburgh, Kuopio University Hospital in Finland, Mayo Clinic, Inova Fairfax Hospital, Allegheny General Hospital, University of Illinois at Chicago, University of Massachussetts, Clinica ENERI in Argentina, University of Antioquia in Colombia, and Barcelona Supercomputing Center in Spain.
+Cebral collaborates with researchers from the University of Pittsburgh, Kuopio University Hospital in Finland, Mayo Clinic, Inova Fairfax Hospital, Allegheny General Hospital, the University of Illinois at Chicago, University of Massachusetts, Clinica ENERI in Argentina, the University of Antioquia in Colombia, and Barcelona Supercomputing Center in Spain.

 Vicky Ikonomidou works with image and video processing for remote vital sign detection and evaluation, as well as MRI-based diagnostics.
 Her lab focuses on developing novel algorithms for characterizing changes in vital signs and diagnostic images over time.
 Ikonomidou collaborates with Vanderbilt University on image processing for MRI and has an active collaboration with the Night Vision Lab on the development of techniques for remote detection of vital signs.